HeavyHorst/remco/docs/content/config/configuration-options.md

  - **make_directories(bool, optional):**
     - make parent directories for the dst path as needed.
 Default is false.
  - **check_cmd(string, optional):**
-    - The command to check config.
-Use {{.src}} to reference the rendered source template.
+    - An optional command to check the rendered source template before writing it to the destination.
+If this command returns non-zero, the destination will not be overwritten by the rendered source template.
+We can use `{{.src}}` here to reference the rendered source template.
  - **reload_cmd(string, optional):**
-    - The command to reload config.
+    - An optional command to run after the destination is updated.
+We can use `{{.dst}}` here to reference the destination.
  - **mode(string, optional):**
     - The permission mode of the file.
 Default is "0644".
  - **UID(int, optional):**